 Coronavirus UK: Neil Ferguson QUITS after breaking restrictions

-The scientist whose advice led to Boris Johnson introducing lockdown measures to combat coronavirus has resigned from his government role after he breached the restrictions to meet his married lover.
+The scientist whose advice led to Boris Johnson imposing coronavirus lockdown measures resigned from his government role last night after it emerged that he had breached the restrictions he recommended to meet his married lover.

-Professor Neil Ferguson, 51, allowed the woman, Antonia Staats, to travel across London to visit him at his home despite the lockdown, which he has continually stressed is vital in stopping the spread of the killer virus.
+Professor Neil Ferguson, 51, allowed his mistress Antonia Staats, 38, to travel across London to visit him at least twice at his home despite the lockdown, which he has continually stressed is vital in stopping the spread of the killer virus.

 Prof Ferguson, an Imperial College epidemiologist and a member of the SAGE committee that advises the government on tackling the pandemic, leads a team which produced the research that led to lockdown, with their findings suggesting 500,000 Britons could die without strict restrictions being put in place.

-However, despite his repeated demands that the public follow lockdown measures, he himself met with his lover on at least two occasions, according to the Telegraph.
+However, despite his repeated demands that the public follow measures, he met with his lover on at least two occasions after March 23, according to the Telegraph, despite the government telling couples who live separately to stay apart during lockdown.

-The scientist, who is married with a son but believed to be separated from his wife, has now resigned his SAGE position.
-A Government spokesman confirmed Prof Ferguson had stepped back from his role.
+The scientist, who is married with a son but is believed to be separated from his wife, has now resigned from his SAGE position.
+A government spokesman confirmed Prof Ferguson had stepped back from his role.

+The epidemiologist said last night: ‘I accept I made an error of judgment and took the wrong course of action.
+I have therefore stepped back from my involvement in Sage [the government’s Scientific Advisory Group for Emergencies].

+Prof Ferguson has come under fierce criticism for breaching lockdown with Piers Morgan tweeting: ‘Unbelievable and shocking.
+So, the government is ”following the science” of scientists who don’t even follow their own science.
+What a shameful shambles.

 Professor Neil Ferguson, 51, allowed the woman, Antonia Staats, to visit him at his home, despite the lockdown.
 Ms Staats, 38, who lives with her husband and their children in another house, visited the scientist at least twice